derby-developers/api_doc/source/index.html.md

 ----- | -----------
 id | unique race (per user)
 race_type | Thoroughbred, Harness
-decide_at | datetime race will close for wagering runners | array of Runner objects payouts | array of Payout objects (only shown after the race is decided)
+decided | whether the race is decided (true or false) runners | array of Runner objects payouts | array of Payout objects (only shown after the race is decided)